 - autoimmune diseases

 In other words, depression is not ‘all in your head’.
 At least not in the way that the pejorative term implies.
 You’ll notice that most of the chronic diseases linked to depression also involve mitochondrial dysfunction.[ref][ref][ref]

 Research on depression focused for several decades on neurotransmitter levels, with a focus on serotonin.
 But serotonin has turned out not to be the problem or solution for many with depression.

-A systemic point of view shows that the changes in depression can physically alter other tissues — as well as changing the brain.
+A systemic point of view shows that changes in depression can physically alter other tissues — as well as change the brain.

 Recent research shows that for people with long-term psychiatric illnesses, such as major depressive disorder, bipolar disorder, or schizophrenia, there are structural changes that take place in the brain.[ref]
 For me, the mental image is that neurotransmitters are acting like software, and altering the software code can alter mood.
 But the structural changes are more like changes to the hardware of the system — like switching from a Mac to a Windows PC.
 Changing the software (neurotransmitters) can alter the user experience (symptoms), but you are still limited by the hardware change.
 (I could further the metaphor and liken the Windows blue screen of death to some kind of psychotic break, but that may be taking it a bit too far.)

 What is causing the structural changes – to the brain, to the heart, to the immune system?